dsathyakumar/a11y-auditor/README.md

 #### For Node JS usage :
 ---------------------------------------------------------
 require the module as require('a11y-auditor') and add it to the dependencies.
 This will return a [function validator()].
 Use it in your module.
+But its recommended to use a11y-auditor with the chai-a11y plugin that provides BDD style assertions via CHAI JS and can be integrated with mocha tests and run on development machines and CI.

 ```
 var auditRunner = require('a11y-auditor');